uu60/mpc-package/README.md

 ### 4 Use classes
 > Currently only addition share is implemented as a demo
 1. Include like this `#include "./executor/arithmetic/AddictiveExecutor.h"`
-2. `AddictiveExecutor` is an abstract class but only method `obtainX1` and `obtainY1` needs implementing, which is used to describe how current device gets its own data to be calculated later as a parameter.
+2. `AddictiveExecutor` is an abstract class but only method `obtainXA` and `obtainYA` needs implementing, which is used to describe how current device gets its own data to be calculated later as a parameter.
 3. `result` method is for getting the calculated result. `finalize` can be defined with some other process to be executed before the result returned.
 ### 5 Execute
 1. Use the same username of Linux/macOS.